I Need Teen Counseling Near Me—Where Should I Turn?

 Atypical depression in teens is similar to developmental depression, but it is exacerbated by additional factors.
 Teens might experience atypical depression if they have added stressors such as financial stress, illness or injury, death of a loved one, moving away from the family home or school, or social rejection.
 Some symptoms of atypical depression include:

-If your teen has any of these symptoms of atypical depression, you should seek out help for them right away.
-Teen counseling is the first step to combatting these issues.
+If your teen has any of these symptoms of atypical depression, you should consider consulting with mental health professionals to get them the help they need.
+Teen counseling is often one of the first steps to combatting atypical depression.

 Substance use or misuse

 Substance abuse is usually a method of self-medicating.
-Often teens try drugs and alcohol because their peers tell them that it will make them feel better.
+Often teens try drugs and alcohol because their peers tell them that it will provide relief from symptoms of some mental health conditions..
 When it works, even though temporarily, they become convinced that substance abuse will keep them on an even keel.
 Substance abuse is almost always a symptom of a larger problem, but it is one sign that your child needs teen counseling.

 In some cases, teens may also start partaking in self-inflicting behavior.